lagerimsi-ds/lxd-gui-apps/README.md

 ### Notes:
-Cotrary to the article the changes in this script to the /etc/subuid and /etc/subgid files depend on membership of the user in the lxd group in /etc/group.
+Contrary to the article the changes in this script to the /etc/subuid and /etc/subgid files depend on membership of the user in the lxd group in /etc/group.
 As tested, these changes are not needed anymore.
 Also group membership on desktop systems seems to be standard now.
 This enables the user to use the lxc command without sudo for management purposes.